Macaplix/FFmpeg-Library-Builder/README.md

 		default is to perform all the steps from 1st to last using n without "-" will start at step n and continue to the last one

-	-v verbrose - prints more detailed messages and help
+	-v verbose. prints more detailed messages and help

-	-q quiet - only prints errors ( on stderr )
+	-q quiet. only prints errors ( on stderr )

 	-c clean intermediary files once Library is build
 ```